thomasahle/cce/README.md

 Instead of the Clustered Compositional Embedding, the library also contain many other compressed embedding methods, such as `cce.RobeEmbedding`, `cce.CompositionalEmbedding`, `cce.TensorTrainEmbedding` and `cce.DeepHashEmbedding`.
 See https://github.com/thomasahle/cce/blob/main/examples/movielens.py#L22 for examples on how to initialize them.

+## Key Takeaways
+- **Context:** Modern Recommendation Systems require large embedding tables, challenging to fit in memory during training.

+- **Solution:** CCE combines hashing/sketching methods with clustering during training, to learn an efficent sparse, data dependent hash function.

+- **Contributions:**
+  - CCE fills the gap between post-training compression (like Product Quantization) and during-training random mixing techniques (like Compositional Embeddings).
+  - CCE provably finds the optimal codebook with bounded iterations, at least for linear models.
+  - CCE experimentally outperforms all other methods for training large recommendation systems.
+  - We provide a large, standardized library of related methods available on GitHub.

 ## Install

 Install with